rland1/rew/README.md

 ## Analysis

 Starting of webscraping algorithm of the "rew" website.
+To aid in purchasing a home.